The ESG imperative for insurers

 ESG can be one of many factors that we consider when analyzing an investment, but at times it can tip the balance in the overall assessment and our decision to buy, hold or sell.
 Here are some recent examples of how this has affected portfolio decisions for municipal bonds.

 - We opportunistically sold a state’s general obligation bonds based on poor governance of the state’s pension liabilities.

 - We increased our position in a county’s water and sewer department bonds based on management’s proactive planning for environmental challenges such as the risk of rising sea levels and increased hurricane activity.

 Our differentiated approach to ESG

-- Unique dual perspective: Being an investment firm and an affiliate of Sun Life, one of the world’s largest insurers, affords us a unique vantage point from which to help institutional investors meet their ESG investing goals.
+- Unique dual perspective: Being an investment firm and an affiliate of Sun Life, a global financial services organization, affords us a unique vantage point from which to help institutional investors meet their ESG investing goals.
 Sun Life is one of our 220+ insurance company clients, totaling $148.9B+ (USD) in assets.
 We have a comprehensive understanding of the various policy measures and mandate constraints that are specific to insurance asset management.